Wisconsin's 52nd Assembly district

-The 52nd Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in east-central Wisconsin, the district comprises central Fond du Lac County, including the city of Fond du Lac and the villages of Eden and Oakfield.
-The district also contains landmarks such as Marian University, the University of Wisconsin–Oshkosh, Fond du Lac Campus, Taycheedah Correctional Institution, and Fond-du-Lac Airport.
-The district is represented by Republican Jerry L. O'Connor, since January 2023.
+The 52nd Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in eastern Wisconsin, the district comprises part of southern Outagamie County, including most of the city of Appleton and the villages of Eden and Oakfield.
+The district also contains the Fox Cities Performing Arts Center, the Fox Cities Stadium, the Appleton campus of the Fox Valley Technical College, Lawrence University, the Fox River Paper Company Historic District, the Appleton Locks 1–3 Historic District and the Appleton Lock 4 Historic District.
+The district is represented by Democrat Lee Snodgrass, since January 2025; Snodgrass previously represented the 57th district from 2021 to 2025.

 The 52nd Assembly district is located within Wisconsin's 18th Senate district, along with the 53rd and 54th Assembly districts.